natandaniel/java-8-code-samples/README.md

 Coupled with **lambdas**, which provide a cleaner and more compact implementation of such interfaces, java code becomes more readable than it used to be.
 Such objects assimilate to functions and provide a functional way of coding.
 Java 8 also provides built in functional interfaces.

 ## [Method References](https://github.com/natandaniel/java8/tree/master/java_8_features/src/method/references)

+Method references provide a way to refer to class static methods or instance methods and provide functional interface implementations without using lambdas.